 If you've been diagnosed with frontotemporal dementia, receiving support, care and compassion from people you trust can be invaluable.

-Through your doctor or the internet, find a support group for people with frontotemporal dementia.
-A support group can provide valuable information tailored for your needs as well as a forum that gives you the opportunity to share your experiences and feelings.
+Through your healthcare professional or the internet, find a support group for people with frontotemporal dementia.
+A support group can provide information tailored for your needs.
+It also allows you to share your experiences and feelings.

-Caring for someone with frontotemporal dementia can be challenging and stressful because of the extreme personality changes and behavioral problems that often develop.
+Caring for someone with frontotemporal dementia can be challenging because FTD can cause extreme personality changes and behavioral symptoms.
 It may be helpful to educate others about behavioral symptoms and what they can expect when spending time with your loved one.

-Caregivers need assistance from family members, friends and support groups, or respite care provided by adult care centers or home health care agencies.
+Caregivers and the spouses, partners or other relatives who care for people with dementia, known as care partners, need assistance.
+They might find help from family members, friends and support groups.
+Or they may use respite care provided by adult care centers or home health care agencies.